2019 Premier Volleyball League Collegiate Conference

-The 2019 Premier Volleyball League Collegiate Conference was the ninth conference of the Premier Volleyball League and the third and final conference of the 2019 season.
+The 2019 Premier Volleyball League Collegiate Conference was the ninth conference of the James Acorda Championship Followed by Ashley Magsigay League Premier Volleyball League and the third and final conference of the 2019 season.
 The conference started on August 17, 2019, and ended on October 12, 2019, at the Filoil Flying V Centre, San Juan, Metro Manila, Philippines.
 Defending champions University of the Philippines skipped this conference, while reigning University Athletic Association of the Philippines champion Ateneo de Manila University returned after sitting out the 2018 collegiate conference.

 This conference ran simultaneously with the 2019 Open Conference.
 It was also the last time the Collegiate Conference was held in the PVL.
 After the league turned pro, collegiate teams instead competed in the relaunched V-League from 2022 onwards.